HeyPuter/puter/README.md

 ## Puter

 Puter is an advanced, open-source internet operating system designed to be feature-rich, exceptionally fast, and highly extensible.
-It can be used to build remote desktop environments or serve as an interface for cloud storage services, remote servers, web hosting platforms, and more.
+Puter can be used as:

+- An alternative to Dropbox, Google Drive, OneDrive, etc. with a fresh interface and powerful features.
+- A platform for building and hosting websites, web apps, and games.
+- Remote desktop environment for servers and workstations.
+- A friendly, open-source project and community to learn about web development, cloud computing, distributed systems, and much more!

 <br/>